Summwer/lwe-estimator-with-pnjbkz/README.md

  in the folder `cpp` of [https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator](https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator).
 We've uploaded the result both in the online folder `nist-round3-est-result` in  [https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator](https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator).

 To obtain the result of column $S_0$, one should run the file `NIST-two-step.sage` in the folder `sage/NIST-round3` of [https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator](https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator).

+To obtain the result of column "Previous", one should run the file `NIST-pro-bkz.sage` in the folder `sage/NIST-round3` of [https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator](https://github.com/Summwer/lwe-estimator-with-pnjbkz/tree/refined-lwe-estimator).